microfarad-de/nixie-clock/README.md

 This firmware has been verified using an Arduino Pro Mini compatible board based on the ATmega328P microcontroller.

-Please feel free to use or distribute the code or parts of it under the *GNU General Public License v3.0*.
+Unless stated otherwise inside the source file headers, please feel free to use or distribute the code or parts of it under the *GNU General Public License v3.0*.